rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: I think it's either withdrawn or it is stage 1.
 But before either of those, we need documentation for why we are making the transition.

-YK: Yes just writing down that we think it shoudl be addressed by wasm will make it easier to address in a year.
+YK: Yes just writing down that we think it should be addressed by wasm will make it easier to address in a year.

 AWB: I'm reluctant to say: "Dan please write up something because there's very little motivation to do the work."
-What I would say that: "The attempt to be withdrawn has been postponed".
+What I would say is that: "The attempt to be withdrawn has been postponed".

 WORDS...(lol).